-(h) Krannert Fee
+(4) Krannert Fee

-A refundable fee to support productions at the Krannert Center for the Performing Arts.
-(Students exempt from this fee because they are enrolled in Credit Ranges III or IV (Range IV in summer) may obtain its service by special arrangement with the provider; see the online Class Schedule for details.)
+A fee to support productions at the Krannert Center for the Performing Arts.
+This fee shall be reviewed by the Student Body via student referendum no less than once every four years.
+(Students exempt from this fee because they are enrolled in Credit Ranges III or IV (Range IV in summer) may obtain its service by special arrangement with the provider; information is available from the Office of the Registrar.)

-- (i) Student Organization Resource Fee (SORF)A refundable fee assessed all students registered on campus during each registration to support the Student Legal Service and to help fund programs and/or services of registered organizations. - (j) Students for Equal Access to Learning (SEAL) Fund A refundable fee assessed all students registered on campus each semester to supplement existing financial aid for needy students. - (k) Legacy of Service and Learning Scholarship (LSLS) Fee A refundable fee assessed all students registered on campus each semester to provide scholarships on the basis of need and merit.
-Recipients need to complete fifty hours of community service to be eligible for renewal of the scholarship. - Study Abroad Undergraduate Student Scholarship (SAS) Fee A refundable fee assessed all undergraduate students registered on campus each semester to provide scholarships to undergraduate students. - (m) Cultural Programming Fee (CP) A refundable fee supports African American, Asian American, Latino, and Native American cultures programming. - (n) Sustainable Campus Environmental Fee (SCEF) A refundable fee to help establish a sustainable campus environment by financing initiatives such as green buildings, engagement of the university community, recycling energy efficiency, and environmentally responsible purchasing. - (o) Cleaner Energy Technologies Fee (CET) A nonrefundable fee used to purchase cleaner energy technologies for campus, including solar, wind, hydrogen and geothermal projects, energy efficiency purchases, and the purchase of renewable energy from non-University producers. - (p) Flight Training Fees In addition to regular tuition and fee registration charges, a fee, based on the nature of each course, is charged each student enrolled in flight training courses. - § 3-506 Fee Waivers and Exemptions - (a) Students enrolled in Tuition Ranges III or IV (Range IV in summer) are assessed the General Fee and the Health Insurance Fee only and are exempt from all other remaining fees.
-Services covered by the remaining fees may be obtained by making individual arrangements with service providers; the online Class Schedule contains the locations and deadlines for making such arrangements.
+(5) Legacy of Service and Learning Scholarship (LSLS) Fee

+A fee assessed all students registered on campus each semester to provide scholarships on the basis of need and merit.
+Recipients need to complete fifty hours of community service to be eligible for renewal of the scholarship.
+This fee shall be reviewed by the Student Body via student referendum no less than once every four years.

+(6) Student Organization Resource Fee (SORF)

+A fee assessed all students registered on campus during each registration to support and to help fund programs and/or services of registered organizations.
+This fee shall be reviewed by the Student Body via student referendum no less than once every four years.

+(7) Students for Equal Access to Learning (SEAL) Fund

+A fee assessed all students registered on campus each semester to supplement existing financial aid for needy students.
+This fee shall be reviewed by the Student Body via student referendum no less than once every four years.

+(8) Study Abroad Undergraduate Student Scholarship (SAS) Fee

+A fee assessed all undergraduate students registered on campus each semester to provide scholarships to undergraduate students.
+This fee shall be reviewed by the Student Body via student referendum no less than once every four years.

+(9) Sustainable Campus Environmental Fee (SCEF)

+A fee to help establish a sustainable campus environment by financing initiatives such as green buildings, engagement of the university community, recycling efficiency purchases, and environmentally responsible purchasing.
+This fee shall be reviewed by the Student Body via student referendum no less than once every four years.

+(i) Flight Training Fees

+In addition to regular tuition and fee registration charges, a fee, based on the nature of each course, is charged each student enrolled in flight training courses.

+§ 3-506 Fee Waivers and Exemptions